ddesantiag0/lab3/README.md

 ![Image](./REPORTLAB2FIXEDCODED.png)

-What had to be fixed was making
+What had to be fixed was making a new variable where you add the elements to be able to return the new array.